Permanently-anchored loose ends plus a “captive” starting knot, which saves having to re-tie that first knot each time. (From: Vitaliy Gnatenko)

 1. Tighten the lacing as usual from the bottom to top;

-2. At the 2nd-from-top eyelets, tighten down the captive Starting Knot.
-Take care to tighten down onto the 2nd-from-top eyelets, not onto the top eyelets;
+2. Tighten down the captive Starting Knot.
+For Variations 1, 2 and 3, take care to tighten down onto the 2nd-from-top eyelets, not onto the top eyelets;

 3. Using the two shoelace segments coming out of the knot, tie your preferred Finishing Knot.
-Again, take care to tighten down onto the 2nd-from-top eyelets, and leave a little slack on the loops that enter the top eyelets – these will be used when it comes time to un-tie the knot.
+Again, for Variations 1, 2 and 3, take care to tighten down onto the 2nd-from-top eyelets.
+Also, leave a little slack where the laces meet the starting horizontal segment because it is those slack bits that are pulled to untie the knot.

 You can use just about any shoelace knot technique that you prefer.
 In fact, the pre-formed loops are ideal for tying my Ian Knot, the world's fastest shoelace knot.
-Ukrainian Lacing + Ian Knot = efficient duo.
+Ukrainian Lacing + Ian Knot forms an efficient duo.

 Shoelace Lengths for Ukrainian Lacing